Johnson County Sheriff arrested on gun and drug charges in Crawford Co.

-CRAWFORD COUNTY, ARKANSAS, Ark. — A Johnson County Sheriff has been arrested after a traffic stop in Crawford County.
+CRAWFORD COUNTY, Ark — Johnson County Sheriff James "Jimmy" Stephens was arrested with drugs in his patrol vehicle after a traffic stop in Crawford County.

-According to Bill Sadler with the Arkansas State Police, Sheriff Jimmy Stephens was arrested in possession of drugs and firearms.
+According to Bill Sadler with the Arkansas State Police, Stephens was arrested in possession of drugs and firearms.

+According to a probable cause affidavit, on Dec.
+3, the FBI contacted the Crawford County Sheriff's Office stating they had been watching Stephens in reference to a corruption and narcotics investigation.
+The FBI agent then asked the sheriff's department to stop Stephens after he had left the Crawford County home they were watching, which belonged to a couple.

+Stephens left the home and was driving south on Highway 71 in his Johnson County patrol vehicle.
+The affidavit states he was going 51 mph in a 45 mph zone, so deputies were able to pull him over.

 No further details have been released at this time.